nabilbk/Console-QtDeployer/README.md

 ****************************
 ## What is CQtDeployer
-The CQtDeployer is  for extract all depends library of executable and create launch script for your application.
+The CQtDeployer is  for extract all depends  of executable and create launch script for your application.

 Key differences of this program: